-In the very early 1970s Davis met a young Barack Obama, whose mother had sent the boy to live with his grandparents in Hawaii.
+In the fall of 1970, Davis met a nine-year-old Barack Obama, whose mother had sent the boy to live with his grandparents in Hawaii.
 Obama’s grandfather, Stanley Armour Dunham, arranged for Davis to become the boy’s mentor and advisor.
 From approximately 1971-79, Davis had considerable influence on the young Obama, particularly during the last four of those years.
 (Notably, Davis once sat on a union-publicity committee with Chicago Sun-Times reporter Vernon Jarrett, father-in-law of Valerie Jarrett, the latter of whom would later become a close confidante and advisor to President Barack Obama).

 In the early Seventies, Davis sold marijuana and cocaine from a hot-dog cart which he operated near his home in Waikiki.
 Though Davis was generally content to live in Hawaii, he lamented in his posthumously published (1992) memoir, Livin the Blues, that: “There are not enough [black] souls here to wield political or economic power.
 There is no ghetto, hence no potential Black Power.”